MichMATYCwebsite/MichMATYC/content/miteam.md

 ### Application Process

 Applications for Cohort 3 will be accepted beginning at the 2018 MichMATYC Conference.
 All faculty interested in becoming a participant in MiTEAM may [apply online](http://bit.ly/MiTeam).
-Any questions or concerns regarding MiTEAM may be addressed to [Michael Pemberton](mailto:pembertm@lcc.edu), MiTEAM Coordinator.
+For more information or questions regarding MiTEAM, please contact [Michael Pemberton](mailto:pembertm@lcc.edu), MiTEAM Coordinator.

 The deadline for consideration in **MiTEAM Cohort 3** is **September 1, 2019**.